WotW-NM-BKanof

 - Lana Hester, Ojai CA

-In 2010, Work o’ the Weavers adds a visual PowerPoint component to the program utilizing photos and posters from the archives of the Weavers’ longtime manager and friend, Harold Leventhal.
+In 2010, Work o’ the Weavers added a visual PowerPoint component to the program utilizing photos and posters from the archives of the Weavers’ longtime manager and friend, Harold Leventhal.

 2. 60-75 minute Concert (Concert, Festival)